SymfonyCasts/symfony7/sfcasts/outline/outline.md

   - That means we hashed the password correct
   - It says we have that default `ROLE_USER` role
   - There's also a logout link for convenience if we want to log out the user
+  - Btw, make sure your website uses HTTPS... for ALL pages, that's the best practice now
+  - If your website is on HTTP, especially security pages like user login form or registration form - user credentials can e very easily intercepted on the way.
+With HTTPS it's much more secure.
   - But manually hashing passwords for fixtures would be such a bummer
   - Instead, we can inject the password hasher inside the `UserFactory` and automate it
 - Open the `UserFactory`